mateudu/serverless-workshop/Module 3 - Event Grid/readme.md

     }
     ```

-  You may be notice once again that this set of bindings is very similar to the others we have created so far.
-In fact the main thing we care about here that is different from the default binding is we are telling our function it should expect an HTTP POST to trigger it rather than a GET.
+  We are telling our function it should expect an HTTP POST to trigger it not a GET.
+We don't want the function to be triggered erroneously.

   Now lets test everything to see it running and makes sure it works.